zzhangjii/learning-library/workshops/LabGuide200SecureConnectivityAndDataAccess.md

 **Configuration File**: Click on Browse and select the wallet file you downloaded

 **Service**: 'databasename_high' Database name followed by suffix low, medium or high.
 These suffixes determine degree of parallelism used and are relevant for a DSS workload.
 For OLTP workloads it's safe to select any of them.
-Example: **atpdatabase_high**
+Example: **atplab_high**

 ![](./images/200/Picture200-8.png)